ayushnangia/roselora/README.md

 *Credit: Our codebase is adapted from [EasyEdit](https://github.com/zjunlp/EasyEdit).*

 *Disclaimer: This repo only includes minimal functionality from EasyEdit to support RoseLoRA.
-We don't actively follow up with EasyEdit on other editing method implementations.*
+We don't actively follow up with  [EasyEdit](https://github.com/zjunlp/EasyEdit) on other editing method implementations so we removed them.
+We recommend to put RoseLoRA into [EasyEdit](https://github.com/zjunlp/EasyEdit) if you work on knowledge editing.*

 ### Hyper-parameters.